 In 2016, June was announced as the official ambassador for Superdrug’s Shades of Beauty campaign, to tackle product inequality in high street beauty, with the aim of making it more accessible for black and Asian women to shop affordably on the high street.
 June was also announced as part of the ‘Grazia Collective’, a line-up of brilliant women ambassadors.

-In addition, June released her book ‘Diversify: Six Degrees of Integration In Diversify’.
+An published author, June released her book ‘Diversify: Six Degrees of Integration In Diversify’.
 In the book, June puts the spotlight on groups who are often marginalised in our society, including women, those living with disabilities, and the LGBTQ community.
 Diversify uncovers how a new approach to how we work, learn and live can help us reach our maximum potential, lessen the pressure on the state, and solve some of the most stubborn challenges we face.